 Respirators.
-Full-face respirators with mercury vapor cartridges and HEPA filters are available (for all employees) for use in an emergency.
+Half-Mask respirators with mercury vapor cartridges and HEPA filters are available for use in an emergency.
 Respirators are maintained in a cabinet located between the Areas A and B rooms of the Facility Building.

 Protective Clothing.
-Teak full-body coveralls (or similar) are available (for all employees) for use in an emergency to provide protection from fluorescent lamp powder (i.e. dust) and mercury particulates.
+Teak full-body coveralls (or similar) are available for use in an emergency to provide protection from fluorescent lamp powder (i.e. dust) and mercury particulates.
 Coveralls are maintained in a cabinet located between the Areas A and B rooms of the Facility Building.

 First Aid Kits and Eye Wash Stations.
 Commercial first aid kits and eye wash stations are located throughout the Facility (see Drawing No. D7 for locations).
 The contents of the first aid kits or eye wash stations are used in the event of an accident.

 Mercury Vapor Analyzer.
 A Jerome Mercury Vapor Analyzer is maintained on-site to routinely perform air monitoring and to monitor mercury vapor emissions in an emergency.
-The mercury vapor analyzer will be maintained in the Administrative Office area.
+The mercury vapor analyzer is kept in the Administrative Office area.

 Communication Devices.
-The Emergency Coordinators will carry cellular phones.
-Additionally, telephones are located within the Administrative Offices and are available to Facility personnel to call 911 and emergency assistance.
+The Emergency Coordinators carry cellular phones.
+Additionally, telephones are located within the Administrative Offices, Area A and Area B and are available to Facility personnel to call 911 and emergency assistance.

 4.5 Medical Emergency Procedures

 Employee injuries at the site shall be reported immediately to the Emergency Coordinator in charge.
-The Emergency Coordinator will determine whether the injury is minor and can be attended to on-site, or whether the injury is a medical emergency that warrants immediate attention by a medical professional offsite.
-The Emergency Coordinator will implement the procedures outlined below in the event of an on-site injury.
+The Emergency Coordinator shall determine whether the injury is minor and can be attended to on-site, or whether the injury is a medical emergency that warrants immediate attention by a medical professional offsite.
+The Emergency Coordinator shall implement the procedures outlined below in the event of an on-site injury.

 Emergency Coordinator Medical Emergency Procedures